FatemeFouladkar/DineSpot/README.md

 ## Contributing

 All contributions to this projects are welcome!
-If you have any suggestions to improve the project, please open open an issue, or just make pr.
+If you have any suggestions to improve the project, please open open an issue, or just make a pr.